felleg/felleg.gitlab.io-backup/content/posts/3-WhyILeftPhysics.md

 But I digress!

-All the insecurities I had over the years, the thoughts and reflections, they mostly seem really dumb now, but at the time they sometimes felt like huge milestones.
+I wrote about all the insecurities I had over the years, the thoughts and reflections.
+They mostly seem really childish now, traces of a different chapter in my life, but at the time they sometimes felt like huge milestones.
 High school.
 My first girlfriend.
 University.
 Changing careers.
 Writing is still my best tool put things in perspective, both in space and time.

 Physics in high school
 ======================
 So I enjoyed writing.
 Big woop.
 I still had to attend classes every day, where daydreaming was not allowed.
-Luckily, I really my classes.
+Luckily, I really enjoyed my classes.
 I was fortunate enough to attend a private high school on the South Shore of Montreal.
-I enjoyed French classes, because I enjoyed writing, as well as Science and Technology classes.
+I liked French classes, because I enjoyed writing.
+I also was interested in Math and Science and Technology classes.
 However, my first class of Physics in grade 11 completely rocked my world.
 I was more than enjoying this class, I was invested.
 I craved learning.
 The then new concepts of vectors and forces in particular changed my view of the world.
 I was consumed by the love of Classical Mechanics, thanks to our teacher who did an incredible job at easing us into this new world.

 $$
-a = \frac{\Delta v}{\Delta t} = \frac{\frac{\Delta x}{\Delta t}}{\Delta t}
+\frac{\vec{F}}{m} = \vec{a} = \frac{\Delta \vec{v}}{\Delta t} = \frac{\frac{\Delta \vec{x}}{\Delta t}}{\Delta t}
 $$

 $$